Family & Marriage Visa Attorneys in New Bern

 Reuniting Families in the U.S.

-Call us at (800) 611-0821 or contact us online to get started.
+Call us at (800) 611-0821 or contact us online to get started on applying for your family or marriage visa.
 We serve clients in Craven County and around the world.

 Eligibility for Family & Marriage Visas

 Family and marriage-based visas require sponsorship from a family member who is already living in the U.S.